Objective priors for the number of degrees of freedom of a multivariate t distribution and the t-copula: Introduction

 In the multivariate case, little attention has been paid to the study of priors for the degrees of freedom.
 To the best of our knowledge, \cite{L94} represents the only reference addressing this problem. \cite{L94} presents the expression for the Jeffreys prior of the degrees of freedom, and briefly discusses some heuristic prior choices.
 Although $t$-copula models have been implemented in a Bayesian framework, the choice of the prior for the degrees of freedom has been mainly done from an informal perspective, such as the use of uniform priors on a bounded interval \citep{S12}.

 In this paper, we address the problem of estimating the number of degrees of freedom of the multivariate $t$ distribution and of the $t$-copula.
 In particular, we approach the task by considering the Bayesian framework in the presence of minimal prior information.
 In Section \ref{sec:preliminaries}, we describe the multivariate $t$ distribution and the $t$-copula.
 In Section \ref{sec:priors}, we present the proposed priors and introduce weakly informative priors for the remaining parameters.
 In Section \ref{sec:simulation}, we present a thorough simulation study where we illustrate the frequentist properties of the proposed priors.
 In Section \ref{sec:applications}, we present some financial applications of the proposed Bayesian models using real data.
 Finally, Section \ref{sec:discussion} contains some points for discussion and final remarks.
-All the R codes are available under request as well as on the authors' personal websites.